pparkitn/pparkitn/proj1/README.md

 python3 emotion_detect.py
 ```

 Below are some images that are based on running on the Jetson.
-No noticable lag can be observed and the overall performance is very good.
+No noticeable lag can be observed and the overall performance is very good.

 <p align="center">
     <img src="pics/face_happy.PNG"  width="800">